TUVIMEN/forumscraper/README.md

 ### General

-Download any kind of supported forums from `URL`s into `DIR`, creating json files for threads named by their id's, same for users but beginning with `m-`.
+Download any kind of supported forums from `URL`s into `DIR`, creating json files for threads named by their id's, same for users but beginning with `m-` e.g. `24` `29` `m-89` `m-125`.

     forumscraper --directory DIR URL1 URL2 URL3

-Above behaviour is set by default(`--names id`), and can be changed with `--names hash` which names files by sha256 sum of their source urls.
+Above behaviour is set by default `--names id`, and can be changed with `--names hash` which names files by sha256 sum of their source urls.

     forumscraper --names hash --directory DIR URL